The impact of sexting

 What can I do if I think my teen is involved in sexting?

 Your teen might not be the one sending sexual content to others through sexting, but they might be on the receiving end.
 Sometimes, images are sent round in group messages to everyone on a contact list so they may not have had any idea that they were going to be sent this.
-On the other hand they may have asked someone to send them this picture or felt under pressure to send an image of themselves.
+On the other hand, they may have asked someone to send them this picture or felt under pressure to send an image of themselves.

 It is important to open up the channels of communication and be able to discuss this openly so they are aware of the implications.
 Why not start by having a chat about sexting being featured on the news and see what their thoughts are on it?
 Make your teen aware of the fact that if they are sending any personal information/images across, that they are passing over control to whoever the recipient is.
 Once that message has been sent, there is no way of retrieving it.
-As a parent you might never really know whether you’re teen has been involved in sexting, but by being able to talk things through with your teen you will have made them aware of the dangers they could possibly face.
+As a parent you might never really know whether your teen has been involved in sexting, but by being able to talk things through with your teen you will have made them aware of the dangers they could possibly face.

 The Child Exploitation and Online Protection Centre say that some of the material being circulated can find its way onto forums being used by child sex offenders.
 Young people have been blackmailed with their own pictures and paedophiles have also been found to pose as the person in the picture to trap other victims.
 Images most commonly being shared include boys exposing themselves or masturbating, girls that have removed items of clothing as well as sexual acts that could be considered as pornographic material.